Immoral Behavior on the rise as well as religious intolerance

 Next, Tenbrunsel diverted the participants’ attention by engaging them in an unrelated task.
 Afterwards, she presented them with an opportunity to cheat.
 Full Story

 “Over the years, various instances of unethical behaviour in corporations have been observed, including manipulative accounting practices and operational misconduct.
-These behaviours often stem from management’s desire to meet the expectations set by Wall Street.
+These behaviours often stem from management’s desire to meet Wall Street’s expectations.
 What initially appears as a seemingly harmless manipulation to avoid disappointing investors—such as engaging in excessive trading at quarter-end, ignoring escalating insurance losses, or depleting a reserve fund—can eventually escalate into full-blown fraudulent activities.”

-Buffett’s message holds significance because it relates to most individuals: well-intentioned leaders who sometimes overlook their moral compass as they navigate through a landscape filled with potential hazards and pitfalls.
-For this majority, moral leadership is not merely a matter of acting in either good or bad faith.
+Buffett’s message is significant because it relates to most individuals: well-intentioned leaders who sometimes overlook their moral compass as they navigate a landscape filled with potential hazards and pitfalls.
+For this majority, moral leadership is not merely acting in good or bad faith.
 It involves skillfully manoeuvring through the vast grey area that exists in between.

 The Dark Side of Going Abroad

 Due to the unprecedented pace of globalization, foreign experiences have become increasingly common and valued.
 Previous research has primarily focused on the positive outcomes of foreign experiences, such as enhanced creativity and reduced biases towards different social groups.
-However, the present study sheds light on a potentially negative aspect of foreign experiences: an increase in immoral behavior.
+However, the present study sheds light on a potentially harmful aspect of foreign experiences: increased immoral behaviour.

-We suggest that extensive foreign experiences involving exposure to multiple foreign countries promote not only cognitive flexibility but also moral flexibility.
-Using longitudinal, correlational, and experimental methods, eight studies were conducted involving over 2,200 participants.
+We suggest that extensive foreign experiences involving exposure to multiple foreign countries promote cognitive flexibility and moral flexibility.
+Eight studies were conducted using longitudinal, correlational, and experimental methods involving over 2,200 participants.
 The results consistently demonstrate that broad foreign experiences can lead to immoral behaviour by fostering moral relativism, which is the belief that morality is relative rather than absolute.

 The relationship between broad foreign experiences and immoral behavior was found to be robust across diverse cultural populations (including anglophone and francophone), various life stages (such as high school students, university students, MBA students, and middle-aged adults), and through the use of seven different measures of immorality.
 As individuals become exposed to various cultures, their moral compass may lose some of its precision.
 NCBI